 The IRS further indicates that Bitcoin is treated as property and is subject to general tax principles.
 You must include in the fair market value of the currency in U.S. dollars in your gross income if you're paid in Bitcoins for goods or services.
 Transactions using virtual currency should be reported in U.S. dollars.

 The fair market value of Bitcoins can be established by converting them into U.S. dollars at the current exchange rate at the time they're received.

 You'll also have a capital gain or a capital loss if you dispose of Bitcoin, because it's considered property for tax purposes.
 A gain represents income, and income is taxable even if you're paid in virtual currency.

-"Every bitcoin transaction is taxable," writes Tyson Cross, a tax attorney who specializes in virtual currencies.
-"Bitcoin users will have to calculate their gain or loss every time they purchase goods or services with bitcoin."
+"Every Bitcoin transaction is taxable," writes Tyson Cross, a tax attorney who specializes in virtual currencies.
+"Bitcoin users will have to calculate their gain or loss every time they purchase goods or services with Bitcoin."

-As with other types of property, you first acquire property, often by exchanging cash for the property, then you own the property for a period of time.
-Eventually, you might sell, give away, trade, or otherwise dispose of it.
+As with other types of property, you would acquire it first, often by exchanging cash for the asset.
+You then own the property for a period of time, and you might eventually sell it, give it away, trade it, or otherwise dispose of it.
 Capital gains taxes come due at this point.

 - Income is realized from any gain.

 - Gain is measured by the change in the dollar value between the cost basis or purchase price and the gross proceeds received from the disposition or the selling price.